HomeInstructorPoliciesSyllabusResources

 Policies

 Attendance: Required.
-The success of this course depends on student presence and participation.
+The success of this course depends on student presence and participation in our conversations.
 Therefore, in this class, after two absences, I may elect to drop your final course grade by one full letter grade for each subsequent absence.
-Anyone missing four or more classes will, in all probability, fail the course.
-Excessive tardiness may be treated as absenteeism.
-If you do miss class, it is your responsibility to secure the assignments (preferably from one of your classmates) and complete the work .
+For example, after a fourth absence a final grade of B- could drop to a grade of D-.
+Anyone missing six or more classes for any reason will not pass the course.
+If you do miss class, it is your responsibility to secure the assignments (preferably from one of your classmates) and complete the work assigned.

 Office Conferences: Answering your questions and addressing your concerns is my job.
-I am available in my office at different times throughout the week, and via a range of communicative media.
+I am available in my office at different times during the week, and via a range of communicative media.
 You — and/or someone who cares about you — are paying me to be there.
-Therefore, think of my office as an extension of the classroom, and use my office hours to discuss any aspect of your reading or writing — problems, topics, papers you’re working on, ideas you wish to develop, strategies you’d like to try.
-Plan on having at least one conference with me this semester to discuss your work and your progress in the course.
+Therefore, think of my office as an extension of the classroom, and use my office hours to discuss any aspect of your reading or writing — problems, topics, fine points of argument that interest you but not necessarily everyone else in class, ideas you wish to develop, strategies you’d like to try.
+Plan on having at least one office conference with me this semester to discuss your work and your progress in the course.

 Academic Dishonesty: The act of passing off others’ work as one’s own is a violation of the purpose and the spirit of this university.
 The university’s penalties for such conduct are harsh, and rightly so.
 For this reason, among others, please err on the side of caution whenever you wish to make use of others’ materials.
 If you are uncertain as to how to document or acknowledge your dependencies, please contact me before you formally submit the project in question and I will be happy to address your questions and concerns.